brettcoburn/gmusic-migrate/README.md

 `python gmusic-migrate <origin account> [-op <origin password>] <destination account> [-dp <destination password>]`

 If you do not specify a password for an account, the script will prompt you for one.

-*Note: if you use two factor authentication you will need to temporarily disable it or create and use application-specific passwords.*

 ##Notes and limitations